-7.2.16 SLGA does not permit the use of lottery proceeds in the payment of cash prizes, or other significant merchandise prizes, which are not a direct result of the winning a lottery scheme.
+7.2.16.
+SLGA does not permit the use of lottery proceeds in the payment of cash prizes, or other significant merchandise prizes, which are not a direct result of the winning a lottery scheme.
 Lottery proceeds may be approved to purchase trophies or medals.
 Examples of this would be in the case of dance competition prizes, rodeo prizes, sporting events, etc.

-7.3 Use of Gaming Gross Revenues - Event Expenses
+7.3.
+Event Expenses